Wolf's Castle: History

 Musland Farm was once the residence of Captain William Davies Evans, the first utiliser of the Evans Gambit in chess.

 The castle formed part of the series of defences constructed by the Normans after 1093 known as the Landsker Line, providing a general boundary between the English-speaking south and the Welsh-speaking north.

 A Romano-British villa was excavated by the antiquarian Richard Fenton, hinting that Roman influence extended further west than had previously been thought.
 It has been subjected to a recent investigation to ascertain its exact location.

 The railway from Clarbeston Road station to Letterston Junction, 4¾ miles along the line north of the village, opened in 1906, replacing the former North Pembrokeshire & Fishguard Railway route from Clynderwen to Fishguard via Maenclochog and Rosebush, which did not pass close to Wolf's Castle.

-Folklore

-Wolfscastle's claim to fame is that it is allegedly the place where the last wild wolf in Wales was slain.
-Nearby, east of Treffgarne gorge lies the hamlet of Little Treffgarne, where the Welsh national hero, Owain Glyndŵr was born according to local folklore in 1353 (although most historical sources quote him as being born about 1359).
-This was mainly because the area was home to members of the family of Glyndŵr's mother.

-Another legend of the area claims that a local medium, Sarah Bevan, prophesied the arrival of the railway after experiencing a vision in the 18th century.
-The vision was described as a line of carts moving through the centre of Treffgarne gorge at high speed, with the frontmost cart on fire, heralding the coming of the as yet uninvented steam locomotive on rails.

 Economy

 Mainly agricultural due to its rural location, the village does boast both the Wolfscastle Country Hotel and a public house, the Wolfe Inn.
 Agriculture involves dairy, sheep and beef farming, and several farms can be found within the village and its environs.

 Previous economic assets included slate quarrying near Sealyham, roadstone quarrying in Treffgarne gorge and a village post office, all of which have ceased operating.
 Also, the running of the hall merited the employment of staff.